BardBox/Bizcivitas-Userpanel/CONNECTION_SEND_REQUEST_FIX.md

 3. **Click "Connect" button:**

    - Button should show loading state
-   - Alert should appear: "Connection request sent to [Name]!"
+   - Toast notification should appear: "Connection request sent to [Name]!"
    - Button should be disabled after success

 4. **Check backend:**